esnet/pond/src/website/guides/intro.md

 * **Pipeline** - Stream or batch style processing of events to build more complex processing operations, either on fixed TimeSeries or incoming realtime data.
 Supports windowing, grouping and aggregation.

+# Typescript support

+As of version 0.8.6 Pond ships with Typescript declarations.

+In addition, the project is also being rewritten in Typescript, which will probably eventually lead to a v1.0 version as the API will have significant differences.
+You can track the progress of that work in [Issue #](https://github.com/esnet/pond/issues/65).

 # Contributing

 Read the [contribution guidelines](./CONTRIBUTING.md).